HL7/davinci-deqm/input/pagecontent/datax.md

    - It is the responsibility of the Producer to discover whether snapshot or incremental data exchange is supported by the inspection of the Consumer’s CapabilityStatement.

-   - The required [DEQM Submit Data Update Type Extension] on the [DEQM Data Exchange MeasureReport Profile] is used to indicate whether the payload is a snapshot or incremental update for both the initial transaction and subsequent updates.
+   - The Producer **SHALL** populate the required [DEQM Submit Data Update Type Extension] on the [DEQM Data Exchange MeasureReport Profile] to indicate whether the payload is a snapshot or incremental update for both the initial transaction and subsequent updates.
-(update examples to show this)**

   - The Consumer **SHALL** reject the submit data payload if there is mismatch between the Consumer's stated capabilities and the  required modifier extension by returning a `400 Bad Request` http error code.
 An OperationOutcome **SHOULD** be returned stating that the [snapshot/incremental] update is not supported as shown in the following example: